johanix/draft-leon-dnsop-distributed-multi-signer/draft-leon-distributed-multi-signer-00.md

 # Migration from Single-Signer to Multi-Signer

-The migration from a single-signer to a multi-signer architecture is done by adding the SIGNER RRset to the zone.
+The migration from a single-signer to a multi-signer architecture is done by adding the HSYNC RRset to the zone.
 However, this may be done in several steps.

-## Adding a single SIGNER record to an already signed zone
+## Adding a single HSYNC record to an already signed zone

-Adding a single SIGNER record to a zone that is already signed by the DNS provider "provider.com" with NSMGMT=OWNER is a no-op that does not change anything:
+Adding a single HSYNC record to a zone that is already signed by the DNS provider "provider.com" with NSMGMT=OWNER is a no-op that does not change anything:

 zone.example.
-IN SIGNER ON OWNER msa.provider.com.
+IN HSYNC ON AGENT msa.provider.com.

 The zone was already signed by the DNS provider "provider.com" and the provider added any needed DNSSEC records, including DNSKEYs.
 The zone NS RRset was managed by the zone owner.
-All of this is unchanged by the addition of the SIGNER RRset.
+All of this is unchanged by the addition of the HSYNC RRset.

-## Changing the SIGNER NSMGMT Field from OWNER To MSA
+## Changing the HSYNC NSMGMT Field from AGENT To OWNER

 In a multi-signer architecture each MSA publishes the data it contributes to the zone under the domain name